 The tax base in Clearfield and Clinton Counties has remained level with only minimal growth in the local tax base.
-The District has been experiencing a flat or only slightly declining student enrollment for several years and this trend is expected to continue based on enrollment projections by the Pennsylvania Department of Education.
+The District has been experiencing a slightly declining student enrollment for several years and this trend is expected to continue based on enrollment projections by the Pennsylvania Department of Education.
 We will need to continue to monitor the building capacity, participation in various programs and class size when making facility, staffing and program decisions based on district enrollment trends.

-In years past, the District has received at or near minimum state subsidy increases which do not cover the increases in operating costs.
+In years past, the District has received at or near minimum state subsidy increases which does not cover the increases in operating costs.
 The District is exploring all options in order to control cost increases and reduce the increasing burden being placed on community members.

-The revenue budget for the 2020-2021 year, \$18,944,317, is \$1,003,620 more than the budget for 2019-2020.
-This represents a 5.6 percent increase in budgeted revenues.
-The expenditure budget for the 2020-2021 year, \$19,033,758, is \$358,863 more than the budget for 2019-2020, which is an increase of 1.9 percent.
+The revenue budget for the 2021-2022 year, \$18,486,217, is \$41,900 more than the budget for 2020-2021.
+This represents a 0 percent increase in budgeted revenues.
+The expenditure budget for the 2021-2022 year, \$19,360,013, is \$826,255 more than the budget for 2020-2021, which is an increase of 4.5 percent.
 The increase in expenditures is primarily the result of contractual cost increases in salaries and benefits (healthcare and pension).
-The 2020-2021 budget requires the use of \$89,441 from the fund balance to balance.
+The 2021-2022 budget requires the use of \$873,796 from the fund balance to balance.